12 min read Personal Development

 Make It Easy

 Focus on reducing friction rather than increasing motivation.
-Make good habits so easy you can't say no, and bad habits so hard you won't want to do them.
+Make good habits so easy I can't say no, and bad habits so hard I won't want to do them.

 Implementation Strategies: